carlhuda/janus/README.md

 $ git submodule add git://github.com/vim-scripts/Rename2.git vimius/vim/custom/rename2
 ```

-If you would like to disable an included plugin, you can do that with
+If you would like to disable an included plug-in, you can do that with
 the `vimius#disable_plugin()` function from inside your
-`~/.vimrc.before`, this function takes a plugin name as an argument
+`~/.vimrc.before`, this function takes a plug-in name as an argument
 without the group, for example, if you would like to disable the
-NERDCommenter plugin, you can do that with the command:
+NERDCommenter plug-in, you can do that with the command:

 ```bash
 $ echo "call vimius#disable_plugin('nerdcommenter')" >> ~/.vimrc.before
 ```

-Plugins hosted at [vim.org](http://www.vim.org/scripts) use a
+Plug-ins hosted at [vim.org](http://www.vim.org/scripts) use a
 unique URL for each version, You can use the GitHub mirror at
 [https://github.com/vim-scripts](https://github.com/vim-scripts) to get
-an url for any ViM script.
+an URL for any Vim script.

 ## Updating to the latest version